syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 ---
 # Converting HTML to PDF

-Essential PDF support converting HTML pages to PDF document.
+Essential PDF supports converting HTML pages to PDF document.
 The converter offers full support for HTML tags, HTML5, CSS3, JavaScript, SVG and page breaks.
 The following are the three rendering engines:

 * WebKit rendering
 * Blink rendering